access-2-arabia/QR-Code/README.md

 ## Features

 - Generate QR codes with customizable size, padding, and logo.
-- Scan QR codes using device cameras.
+- Scan QR codes using device cameras via `ScanQRActivity`.
 - Select images from the gallery and decode QR codes from them.

 ## Table of Contents